Highlights

 - Routing and firewall: iptables, fail2ban

-- Email server: Postfix, Dovecot, Open mail relay
+- Email server: Postfix, Dovecot, mail relay configuration

 - VPN: OpenVPN, WireGuard